 Besides, B6 and Magnesium help you sleep better.
 And, of course, great sleep makes it easier for you to handle whatever life throws at you.

 Due to other factors including malabsorption, chronic illness, age, skin color, and medications, some people don’t make enough vitamin D In such cases supplementation is required.
 Always check with your doctor before starting to use supplements.
 Vitamin D is important for energy as well as other areas of health.

 Vitamin D plays many roles in the human body, including bone health, immune health as well as hormonal health.
 Research has also found low vitamin D levels are associated with feeling tired excessively.
 Vitamin D levels affect Thyroid hormone health.

-So if the vitamin D is deficient one is likely to have thyroid issues and low thyroid hormone levels, lead to easy exhaustion, sluggishness and weight gain among others.
+So if vitamin D is deficient one is likely to have thyroid issues and low thyroid hormone levels, lead to easy exhaustion, sluggishness, and weight gain among others.
 Aso many people deficient in Vitamin d tend to be overweight, which can make some people feel easily tired.

 Research has found that low D levels are associated with extreme day time sleepiness.

 So it is a good idea to make sure your vitamin D levels are good and you will have more energy.

 You should also supplement vitamin C to combat stress especially if you do not consume enough fruits and vegetables.
 Vitamin C is a water-soluble vitamin and does not stay long in the body.